-If you’re in the UK and your leave expires between 24 January 2020 and 31 July 2020, your visa will be extended to 31 July 2020 if you cannot leave the UK because of travel restrictions or self-isolation related to coronavirus (COVID-19).
+People in the UK with leave that was due to expire between 24 January 2020 and 31 July 2020 were able to request an extension to 31 July 2020 if they could not leave the UK because of travel restrictions or self-isolation related to coronavirus (COVID-19).